zapodeanu/APIC-EM-code/README.md

     active software licenses.
     We will access a DevNet Sandbox to run this script.
     Changes to the APIC-EM url, username and password are required if desired to access a different APIC-EM controller.

+7.   switchport_inventory.py
+    This application will create a list of all the APIC-EM discovered network switches, their serial numbers and active software licenses.
+    We will append to each switch an inventory for each access port: switchport number, switchport mode, native VLAN, voice VLAN, MAC address connected to each switchport (coming) We will access a DevNet Sandbox to run this script.
+    Changes to the APIC-EM url, username and password are required if desired to access a different APIC-EM controller.